sajangurung8/MobileAppProject/README.md

 -	Notification Library: To schedule daily or weekly mileage update notifications, ensuring users are reminded of their vehicle maintenance tasks.
 -	Device Calendar Library: For integrating with the device’s calendar to set reminders for maintenance tasks.

+## Challenges and Open Questions

+### Challenges
+1. Background Reminders
+Challenge: Ensuring that reminders continue to work even if the app is not used for an extended period.
+Solution: Use the device_calendar package to create calendar events that serve as reminders.
+This way, reminders are managed by the phone's native calendar app, which operates independently of your app's state.
+2. Tracking Multiple Components in a Task
+Challenge: Managing tasks that involve multiple components and determining how many steps to allow in a task.
+Solution: Allow users to break tasks into sub-tasks or components.
+Set a reasonable limit (e.g., 10 steps) based on user feedback and usability testing.
+Gather data on typical user behavior to identify common patterns and adjust the maximum step count accordingly.
+3. Storage Size for Maintenance Data
+Challenge: Determining the maximum size of maintenance data stored on the device.
+Solution: Conduct performance testing to assess the impact of data size on app responsiveness.
+Implement data pruning strategies to remove old logs after a certain period or when the storage limit is reached, ensuring that only the most relevant data is retained.
+4. Report Storage Location
+Challenge: Deciding where to store reports on iOS and Android devices.
+Solution: Store reports locally within the app’s internal storage for both platforms.
+For Android, use the app’s private storage, and for iOS, use the app’s document directory.
+Provide an option for users to export reports to their preferred file formats (e.g., PDF, CSV) for external access.
+5. Reminder Functionality When App is Not Running
+  Challenge: Ensuring reminders(for e.g.: daily milage update notification) function properly when the app is not active.
+  Solution: Use local notifications from the flutter_local_notifications package to schedule daily reminders, which can be set even if the app is not running.
+Ensure users grant the necessary permissions for notifications during the app onboarding process.

+### Open Questions
+1. Task Step Limitations:
+How many steps can realistically be recorded in a task without impacting performance?
+Are there hardware limitations that affect this?
+2. Notification Behavior:
+How do we ensure that notifications work reliably when the app is not running?
+What are the best practices for managing this?
+Is using proposed packages and methods enough?
+What if reminder gets deleted on Calander?
+3. Data Write Frequency:
+How often should the app write data directly to disk?
+What are the implications if the app crashes during a write operation?
+4. Using Firebase Analytics:
+What specific events and metrics should we collect to measure user engagement and app performance?
+How can we effectively integrate Firebase Analytics into the app?
+Is authentication required for Firebase Analytics, and how should it be handled to ensure user data privacy?
+5. User Permissions:
+What are the best strategies to effectively request user permissions for notifications and calendar access, ensuring users feel comfortable granting these permissions?
+Addressing these challenges and questions will help in refining the app's functionality and enhancing user experience.
+Gathering feedback from peers and users can provide additional insights to navigate these issues effectively.

+## References:
+American Automobile Association (AAA).
+(2021).
+"AAA Survey Reveals Most Drivers Forget Routine Vehicle Maintenance."
+Retrieved from AAA Website.

+Pew Research Center.
+(2021).
+"YouTube's Role in DIY Learning: A Study of Online Learning Trends."
+Retrieved from Pew Research Center.

+American Automobile Association (AAA).
+(2021).
+"The Cost of Vehicle Maintenance: A Report on Time and Expenses."
+Retrieved from AAA Website.

+Car Care Council.
+(2021).
+"The Importance of Regular Vehicle Maintenance."
+Retrieved from Car Care CouncilWebsite.

+RepairPal.
+(2020).
+"Consumer Perceptions of Vehicle Maintenance: A Survey of Car Owners."
+Retrieved from RepairPal Website.